graham218/graham218/README.md

 ## 🧭 About Me

-🚀 A **tech visionary** passionate about bridging **software and network engineering** to create secure, intelligent, and scalable ecosystems.
+🚀 A **tech visionary** passionate about bridging **software, DevOps, and network engineering** to create secure, intelligent, and scalable ecosystems.
-🌍 Focused on **IoT, cloud, and AI-driven innovation** to solve Africa’s toughest infrastructure challenges.
+🌍 Focused on **IoT, cloud-native engineering, CI/CD automation, and AI-driven innovation** to solve Africa’s toughest infrastructure challenges.
 💡 *"Innovation isn’t luck — it’s curiosity applied with precision."*

 ---